 History & Teaching Content Graduate Certificate

-The Certificate in History and Teaching Content will offer school teachers and other interested graduate students a current knowledge of world, western and United States history.
-The courses in the certificate program will place a special emphasis on relating content for the history classes and programs taught by elementary, middle and secondary-school teachers.
+The Certificate in History and Teaching Content provides school teachers and other graduate students a current knowledge of world, western and United States history.
+The course curriculum in this certificate program places a special emphasis on relating content for the history classes and programs taught by elementary, middle and secondary-school teachers.

 1. Completion of the online graduate application along with the non-refundable application fee.